thrackle-io/rules-engine/docs/userGuides/deployment/DEPLOY-PRICING.md

 ### NFT Pricing Module

 1. Protocol provided example:
-    1. Ensure the [environment variable][environment-url] is set correctly.
+    1. Ensure the [environment variables][environment-url] are set correctly.
     2. It allows for setting the prices on a collection and also for individual NFT's.
 To use the example:
         1. Copy the template from _src/example/pricing/ApplicationERC721Pricing.sol_ to your desired location
         2. Change the name of the contract to suit your naming standards